colinl/node-red-dashboard-2-ui-gauge-classic/README.md

 * **Units** - If `msg.ui_update.units` is present and contains a string then that string will be displayed in the units field in the gauge.
 * **Range min and max** - If `msg.ui_update.min` and/or `msg.ui_update.max` are present then range min and max will be updated accordingly.

+* **Dynamic Class** - If `msg.class` or `msg.ui_update.class` are present then the specified class or classes will be applied to the outermost widget element.
+This is in addition to any class or classes specified in the configuration.
+Passing an empty string will clear the dynamic class.

 ## CSS overrides

 Display elements my be overriden in the normal way using a ui-template node.
 In particular: